harmony-one/onebtc/specs/onebtc-spec/docs/source/intro/CbA.rst

 XCLAIM guarantees that Bitcoin-backed tokens can be redeemed for the corresponding amount of Bitcoin, or the equivalent economic value in ONE.
 Thereby, XCLAIM overcomes the limitations of centralized approaches through three primary techniques:

-- **Secure audit logs**: Logs are constructed to record actions of all users both on Bitcoin and the BTC Parachain.
+- **Secure audit logs**: Logs are constructed to record actions of all users both on Bitcoin and the BTC Bridge.
-- **Transaction inclusion proofs**: Chain relays are used to prove correct behavior on Bitcoin to the BTC Parachain.
+- **Transaction inclusion proofs**: Chain relays are used to prove correct behavior on Bitcoin to the BTC Bridge.
 - **Proof-or-Punishment**: Instead of relying on timely fraud proofs (reactive), XCLAIM requires correct behavior to be proven proactively.
 - **Over-collateralization**: Non-trusted intermediaries, i.e. vaults, are bound by collateral, with mechanisms in place to mitigate exchange rate fluctuations.